 Take a standard amount that you draw out regardless of your sales volume.
 This gives you the stability of a wage, however, you’ll want to note that if your revenue decreases, you’ll need to make sure you still have enough cash flow in the business for your outgoings.

 Take nothing and reinvest all profits back into the business.
-This is sometimes a good approach in the very early days for inventory heavy handmade businesses as it means that owner drawings do not unencumber your business.
+This is sometimes a good approach in the very early days for inventory heavy product businesses as it means that owner drawings do not unencumber your business.

 The upshot is, there is no specific method you need to follow and you can use any or all of the approaches above as you need.
 You should take into account your lifestyle factors and living expenses to calculate your desired drawings.
 If your business is already exceeding your expectations, do not shy away from giving yourself an annual or quarterly bonus, too.